 I sit here with food poisoning from dodgy take out on Friday night with my guts churning, threatening to explode with as little notice as a 2 million-year-old dormant volcano and I figure there’s an opportunity for education in every experience, right?

-The dogs' digestive tract is shorter than a humans which means food passes through much faster, so if a dog eats something dodgy, it passes through the body quickly vs slowly making its way through, increasing the risk of making them sick.
+👉 The dog's digestive tract is shorter than a human's, which means that food passes through much faster, therefore if a dog eats something with a high burden of toxins created by bacteria, it passes through the body quickly not giving it a chance to linger and make the dog sick.

 🤮 When food passes through humans, it does so more slowly, increasing the risk of making them sick - that salad bar or yummy prawn plate is a high risk for the human's delicate digestive system!

 🥩Dogs also have different types of gut bacteria which supports their ability to break down their natural (meat) diet.

 🦠 Dogs living on a whole foods diet for some time have a greater level of diversity of bacteria in their gut vs kibble-fed dogs which keeps their digestive system happier and also helps them cope with constantly changing foods that typically occurs when a dog is fed a whole foods diet.

 🔋Dogs fed a natural also have a slightly different pH level to humans helping them break down bones and gross things more effectively.
 It is said that kibble-fed dogs have higher pHs and therefore not as capable of breaking down natural diets, but we don't have any studies that I am aware of comparing fresh food-fed dogs and kibble-fed dogs.
 We only have one study but that was based on kibble or canned diets, which have higher carbohydrate contents.

 🌟 So, in short - Mother Nature made the dog able to consume their natural diet, therefore, the digestive tract was made to cope with their natural diet, and that’s why they don’t get sick as easily as we do.